Skip to main content

 • Implementing handlers that are called when certain knowledge is requested or provided.

 The SmartConnector uses this to register itself in the knowledge network.
-The following subsections further explain how a SmartConnector can be instantiated and, how the different kinds of knowledge can be registered.
+The following sections further explain how a SmartConnector can be instantiated and, how you can register the knowledge that your knowledge base provides.

 Assuming this is your knowledge base, you can make a SmartConnector as follows: